wdpark/medicine/Radiology/Week 2/RLQ Abdominal Pain on CT.md

 		- Circumferential mural thickening of terminal ileum and cecum
 		- Homogenous enhancement and adjacent adenopathy
 		- Fat stranding, ascites, air-fluid levels sometimes

+- Neutropenic Colitis (Typhlitis)
+	- CT findings
+		- Cecal distention
+		- Circumferential wall thickening with areas of low attenuation 2/2 edema or necrosis
+		- Inflammatory stranding of the adjacent mesenteric fat
+		- => Consider typhlitis in immunocompromised patients with circumferential and symmetric wall thickening of the cecum and ascending colon